 When Your Spouse is In the Nursing Home, Get Better Results with the Right Actions and Advice

-When your spouse is in the nursing home, don’t expect the Medicaid Office to tell you how to protect yourself.
-Here are tips you need to know to protect yourself, your spouse and your assets.
+When a spouse enters a nursing home covered by Medicaid, it can spur a flurry of financial questions, such as what happens to each spouse’s income and assets.
+Once your spouse is in a nursing home, don’t expect the Medicaid Office to tell you how to protect yourself.
+Here are tips you need to know to protect yourself, your spouse and your assets when you spouse is in a nursing home in Greensboro, North Carolina.

 Tips for Getting Medicaid for Your Spouse

-When your spouse is in the nursing home, you feel your world crashing down.
+When your spouse is in a nursing home, it may feel like your world is crashing down.
 It’s a difficult time.
 Are you too late to protect your loved one, your family and your life savings?
-There is hope…and it’s not too late if you get the right advice.
+There is hope… and it’s not too late if you get the right advice.
 In fact, I’ve even written you an excused “Late Pass” so you won’t feel tardy!

 Yes, many couples in this situation panic once they hear that Medicare stops paying.
 They’ve seen friends or family spend nearly all of their retirement savings on nursing home care, leaving the surviving spouse impoverished for the rest of his or her life.